-You also might be able to find a city/county park with free camping; often, these places will advertise this.
-Wherever you plan to stay, do as much research online in advance as you can.
+Wherever you plan to stay, do as much research in advance as you can.
 You can get tips on what amenities a site may or may not have, how crowded it might be, etc. And if you’re planning on tent camping, double and triple check that you have everything you need.
-Often these free campsites are pretty far off the grid, and finding a place with supplies might be a pain.
+Free campsites are often located off the grid, so you want to arrive prepared.

-A lot of these campsites have zero amenities.
-Not even a picnic table or a trash can.
-Plan to bring your own water, a trash bag for your garbage, and maybe some picnic chairs.
+Many free camping locations, and this certainly includes parking lots, have limited amenities.
+Plan to bring your own water, supplies, and creature comforts, and always pack out what you bring in.
 Don’t plan on being able to have a campfire; research restrictions, permits, and advanced fire safety skills.
-You might not have cell service, so don’t expect to rely on your phone’s GPS.
+You might not have cell phone service when camping on public lands, so don’t expect to rely on your phone’s GPS.
 Paper maps are good to have, just in case.

 First things, first…